MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-blue-yonder-powershell-setup.md

      - proxyHeader: X-MS-AuthToken

 - At least one team is set up in Teams.
 - Microsoft 365 service account for the Shifts connector.</br> Create this account in Azure Active Directory (Azure AD) and assign it a Microsoft 365 license.
-Then, add it as a team owner to all teams that you want to map.
+Then, add the account as a team owner to all teams that you want to map.
 The Shifts connector uses this account when syncing Shifts changes from Blue Yonder.

     We recommend that you create a service account specifically for this purpose and not use your user account.